Correa, Astros rally past Braves 9-5, cut WS deficit to 3-2

 Because if they had waited any longer, this World Series would’ve been over.

-The Braves might not admit it was a deflating defeat, their 66-year-old manager Brian Snitker is too steady and savvy for that.
-But by any measure in the Analytics Age, this had to sting.

-Correa, moved up to third in the lineup for Game 5 while Bregman was dropped to seventh, delivered three hits.
-Martin Maldonado found three different ways to drive in runs and pinch-hitter Marwin Gonzalez blooped a two-out, two-run single in the fifth inning for a 7-5 lead.
+Correa came through with three hits after getting moved up to third in the lineup for Game 5 while Bregman was dropped to seventh.
+Martín Maldonado found three different ways to drive in runs and pinch-hitter Marwin Gonzalez blooped a two-out, two-run single in the fifth for a 7-5 lead.

 A matchup of bullpens turned into the first high-scoring game of this Fall Classic, and the highest-scoring team in the majors this year won it.